gferrsilva/geoquimica/README.md

 ## Copryright and  License:

-The source code for Qmin is licensed under the GPL-2 License, see [LICENSE](LICENSE.md).
+The source code for 'geoquimica' is licensed under the GPL-2 License, see [LICENSE](LICENSE.md).